Edtech-bit/BadgingAdet/README.md

 These modules were chosen because they represent real-life daily tools related to health, finance, and academics.
 They demonstrate computation logic, validation handling, and encapsulated state management.

----

-## OOP Implementation

-### Abstraction
-An abstract class `ToolModule` was created with:

-- `String get title`
-- `IconData get icon`
-- `Widget buildBody(BuildContext context)`

-All modules follow this structure.

-### Inheritance
-Three concrete classes extend `ToolModule`:

-- `BmiModule`
-- `ExpenseSplitterModule`
-- `GradeCalculatorModule`

-### Encapsulation
-Each module contains private state variables such as:

-- `_height`, `_weight`
-- `_total`, `_pax`, `_tipPercent`
-- `_grades`, `_weights`

-State is updated only through controlled methods like:

-- `compute()`
-- `reset()`

-No result variables are directly modified from outside the module.

-### Polymorphism
-A `List<ToolModule>` is used to dynamically generate navigation items and display module UI using the selected index.

----

-## Widget Literacy Checklist

-The application includes:

-- Scaffold
-- AppBar
-- BottomNavigationBar
-- Text & Icon
-- Container / Card
-- TextField with TextEditingController
-- ElevatedButton
-- ListView
-- SnackBar for validation feedback
-- Slider (for tip percentage)
-- Padding and SizedBox for spacing

-Widgets are used logically across different modules and not crowded in a single screen.

----

 ## Personalization Features

 - User can enter display name